Center for Environmental and Respiratory Health Research

 The produced research results enable to develop evidence-based mitigation and prevention measures, thus supporting health policy planning as well as developing health care systems to manage the arising health problems.

 CERH co-operates actively with national and international partners operating in the field of environmental health.
-An important activity of CERH is the close co-operation with WHO which has resulted in designation to WHO Collaborating Centre on Global Change, Environment and Public Health.
-This collaboration provides excellent possibilities for outreach of the produced and collected research information.
+An important activity of CERH is the close co-operation with WHO, which has resulted in designation to WHO Collaborating Centre on Global Change, Environment and Public Health for the period May 2014-May 2022.

 A Part of the Biodiverse Anthropocenes, Biocenter Oulu and Medical Research Center Oulu (MRC)